 If you’re looking to protect your home, you can’t do better than installing outdoor cameras.
 Entry sensors and indoor cameras are good, but they don’t detect home invasions until someone’s already inside your house.
 And the only thing more effective than an outdoor camera is an outdoor camera that includes lighting options.
 There’s nothing like shining a light on a potential burglar to make them think twice about breaking in.

-• In contrast, the Spotlight Cam provides softer, focused illumination, great for lighting up specific areas of your property, such as a pathway or a set of stairs.
+- Again, the Spotlight Cam’s function is right there in the name.
+It provides a softer, focused light.
+That makes it ideal for lighting up specific areas of your property, like a pathway or a set of stairs.

 Beyond this basic question, there are a host of other factors to consider.
 Are you looking for a hardwired model, or is wireless your thing?
 How are you planning to power your device?
 Battery?
 Outlet?
 Ring now offers solar panels.
 And how many of these devices does your property need?